Religious Tract Society

 The Religious Tract Society was a British evangelical Christian organization founded in 1799 and known for publishing a variety of popular religious and quasi-religious texts in the 19th century.
 The society engaged in charity as well as commercial enterprise, publishing books and periodicals for profit.

 Periodicals published by the RTS included Boy's Own Paper, Girl's Own Paper and The Leisure Hour.
+In 1935, it merged into what is today the United Society for Christian Literature.

 Formation and early history

 The idea for the society came from the Congregationalist minister George Burder, who raised the idea while meeting with the London Missionary Society (founded in 1795) in May 1799.
 It was formally established on 10 May 1799, having a treasurer, a secretary, and ten committee members, with members required to "[subscribe] half a guinea or upwards annually".
 Its initial membership was drawn from the London Missionary Society, and included: